rubac/Willingness_open_ends/README.md

-# Willingness_open_ends
+# To share or not to share -- Understanding individuals' willingness to share biomarkers, sensor data, and medical records
-Code for the paper "To share or not to share -- Understanding individuals' willingness to share biomarkers, sensor data, and medical records"
+Code for the paper "To share or not to share -- Understanding individuals' willingness to share biomarkers, sensor data, and medical records" by Ruben L. Bach, Henning Silber, Frederic Gerdon, Florian Keusch, Matthias Schonlau, and Jette Schröder.
+Forthcoming in "Information, Communication, and Society"